 Grand Challenges II advances students understanding and experience with design, fabrication, and computer-assisted design.
 After learning the fundamentals of engineering schematics and SolidWorks design software, students again work in teams to complete a hands-on design project.
-This spring, students designed and 3D printed model rockets — again addressing engineering tools for scientific discovery.
-Test launches of those rockets led to a short redesign process to improve flights and function.
+Final projects have included 3D-printed model rockets and solar-tracking water distillers using Arduino devices.

 NAE’s 14 Grand Challenges for Engineering in the 21st century:

 - Enhance virtual reality

 - Engineer better medicines

 - Provide access to clean water